jay-santana/jay-santana/README.md

 ### 📩 Contact me

-Você pode me encontrar no [LinkedIn](https://www.linkedin.com/in/jayanny-santana/). <br>
+You can find me on [LinkedIn](https://www.linkedin.com/in/jayanny-santana/). <br>
-Estou sempre aberta a novas oportunidades de aprendizado e colaboração em projetos inovadores.
+I'm always open to new opportunities for learning and collaborating on innovative projects.